-So in this article, we’ll walk you through how to add a property in Google Analytics.
-Let’s start…
+Google Analytics allows you to have up to 50 properties in a single account.
+In this article, we’ll walk you through how to add a website property in Google Analytics – both in Google Analytics 4 and Universal Analytics.

-Understanding Property, Account, and View in Google Analytics
+Understanding Account and Property in Google Analytics

 Here’s a closer look at each of them:

 - Account: The account is the highest level.
 You need a Google Analytics account first and foremost to set up a website or app.

 - Property: A property can be a website or a mobile app.
 Your account can consist of up to 2,000 properties.
 So if you’re a business with a website and an app, you’d have a property for each of those within your business’s account.

 Now let’s take a look at how to add a website and property to Google Analytics.

 Add a Website/Property to Google Analytics in 4 Steps